Possession of Drug Paraphernalia with Intent to Sell

 To convict a defendant of this crime, the district attorney has to prove three elements beyond a reasonable doubt.

 Firstly, she has to prove that the object is in fact drug paraphernalia.
 "Drug paraphernalia" is any product, device or equipment that is used to introduce drugs into the body, to plant, grow or produce drugs in any way, or to package, store or hide drugs.
 For the full definition of "drug paraphernalia," you can look to General Laws Chapter 94C Section 1.
 There are many factors that are considered in determining whether or not an object is drug paraphernalia including: statements from the owner, instructions or other materials that come with the object, drug residue on the object, whether the object was close to any drugs, and how the object was displayed.
 The recent Regulation and Taxation of Marijuana Act effectively nullifies application of this law relative to sale of marijuana-related paraphernalia, such as bongs and pipes, to persons aged 21 or older.

 Secondly, the district attorney has to prove that the defendant knew that the object was drug paraphernalia and knew how the object could reasonably be used.
 Therefore, this is a specific intent crime, and it does not punish negligence.

 Thirdly, she has to prove that the defendant possessed or manufactured the drug paraphernalia with the intent to sell it.
-Evidence that a defendant was behind the counter at a smoke shop can be enough to satisfy this element.

 You should immediately contact the Law Office of Kathleen M. McCarthy if you have been charged with this crime.
 You can reach her at (978)-975-8060 or contact her online.
 McCarthy is a leading Massachusetts defense attorney who is particularly skilled in handling drug crimes, and she often gets drug cases dismissed or resolved in a way that will not give you a criminal record.